 When To Give Gripe Water To Your Baby?

-Gripe water should preferably be given only when your baby shows symptoms of colic, indigestion or flatulence and can’t be soothed by any other means.
+Gripe water should preferably be given only when your baby shows signs of colic, indigestion or flatulence and can’t be soothed by any other means.
 You must avoid giving it to him on an empty stomach since the stomach lining in babies is delicate and could be affected by the alkaline sodium bicarbonate.

 Can Gripe Water Be Added To Formula Milk?

 Many parents are tempted to add some gripe water to their baby’s formula milk while making the formulation.
-But you should not be doing so because replacing any amount of water in formula milk with gripe water is a bad idea.

-Also, manufacturers recommend against mixing gripe water with formula milk since there is a risk of adverse chemical reaction.
+Manufacturers recommend against mixing gripe water with formula milk since there is a risk of adverse chemical reaction.
 Therefore, if you plan to administer gripe water to your baby, do it after he completes his feed.

 [ Read: How To Treat Baby Colic ]